 A unitary determination is made by reviewing all the business activities of an affiliated group.
 A flow of value arising from these activities is indicative of multi-corporate unity.
-To help you determine whether your business operates in a unitary manner, a unitary business questionnaire is available at www.maine.gov/revenue/forms.
+To help determine whether a business operates in a unitary manner, a unitary business questionnaire is available at www.maine.gov/revenue/forms.
 Select Corporate Income Tax under the Income/Estate Tax category.
+Also see MRS Rule 810 for additional information.

-RETURNS: Corporate members of unitary businesses may file a single combined return or separate corporate returns.
+RETURNS AND PAYMENTS: Corporate members of unitary businesses may file a single combined return or separate corporate returns.
 A single combined return, if elected, must be filed in the name of the parent corporation if the parent is a member of the unitary business and has nexus with Maine.
 If there is no parent company or the parent company is not a member of the unitary business or does not have nexus with Maine, the unitary business must choose a Maine taxpayer member to file the return.
 Once selected, the filing member must remain the same in subsequent years unless changes in that member's ownership or nexus occur.
-Unitary members who have nexus with Maine may file separate returns with their income tax based on the combined report of the unitary business.
+A unitary business that will be filing a single return must make payments, including estimated payments, under the corporate name and FEIN of the corporation that will be filing Form 1120ME for the year.
+Unitary members who have nexus with Maine may file separate returns based on the combined report of the unitary business.
 A copy of the combined report (Form CR) must be attached to each of the separate returns.
 The apportionment factor of the unitary business is then used to compute the Maine income tax of the individual member filing a separate return.
+A unitary member that will be filing a separate return must make payments, including estimated payments, using its corporate name and FEIN.